TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Introduction

-DBH estimation from above-canopy aerial sensing is fundamentally constrained by observability.
-In typical UAV image surveys flown at operational altitudes, stems are not ``large objects.''
-In our data, captured at \(\sim\)70\,m above ground (\(\mathrm{GSD}\approx 1.84\)\,cm/px), stems in the evaluation plots span only \(\sim\)15 pixels across per view on average (Tab.~\ref{tab:plot_summary}), and can be just a few pixels wide for smaller trees (Fig.~\ref{fig:gsd_trunk}).
-This pixel scarcity is compounded by view scarcity: the breast-height band (\(h_{\mathrm{BH}}\approx 1.37\)\,m in our field protocol) is frequently occluded by crowns, branches, and understory vegetation, so each stem may be seen only in a handful of oblique glimpses through noisy canopy gaps.
-Therefore, the core geometric challenge of measurement is recovering enough faithful breast-height trunk surface to support stable circle or cylinder fitting under a regime of few pixels, few views, and partial visibility.
+DBH estimation from above-canopy aerial sensing is fundamentally limited by observability.
+In~typical UAV image surveys flown at operational altitudes, stems are not large objects.
+In our data, captured at \(\sim\)70\,m above ground \mbox{(\(\mathrm{GSD}\approx 1.84\)\,cm/px)}, stems in the evaluation plots span only \(\sim\)15 pixels across per view on average (Table~\ref{tab:plot_summary}), and~they can be just a few pixels wide for smaller trees (Figure~\ref{fig:gsd_trunk}).
+This pixel scarcity is compounded by view scarcity: the breast-height band (\(h_{\mathrm{BH}}\approx 1.37\)\,m in our field protocol) is frequently occluded by crowns, branches, and~understory vegetation, so each stem may be seen only in a handful of oblique views through noisy canopy gaps.
+Thus, the~core geometric challenge of measurement is to recover enough faithful breast-height trunk surface samples to support stable circle or cylinder fitting.

-Active sensing can mitigate some of these constraints by providing explicit range measurements rather than relying on image texture.
-Terrestrial laser scanning (TLS), for example, is well known to support robust DBH measurements because it can produce dense, well-populated stem cross-sections \cite{Liang2016,Raumonen2013,Kankare2015}.
-However, the mostly downward-looking trajectories of airborne or UAV laser scanning do not typically yield equally dense returns on the trunk at breast height: even with high point density, trunk hits near \(h_{\mathrm{BH}}\) can be sparse, uneven, and contaminated by surrounding vegetation, complicating per-tree stem isolation and reliable fitting in cluttered stands \cite{Kuzelka2020,Neuville2021,Kukkonen2022}.
-These limitations help explain why aerial LiDAR has seen broader operational adoption for canopy structure and terrain products rather than for direct DBH measurement \cite{Hollaus2007ALSStemVolume,Lim2003LidarForestStructure,Salas2010TreeDiameter,Wulder2008RoleLiDAR,Chen2017DTM}.
+Active sensing can mitigate some of these limitations by providing explicit range measurements rather than relying on image texture.~Terrestrial laser scanning (TLS), for~example, is well known to support robust DBH measurements because it can produce dense, well-populated stem cross-sections~\cite{Liang2016,Raumonen2013,Kankare2015}.
+However, the~mostly downward-looking trajectories of airborne or UAV laser scanning (ULS) do not typically yield equally dense returns on the trunk at breast height: even with high point density, trunk hits near \(h_{\mathrm{BH}}\) can be sparse, uneven, and~contaminated by surrounding vegetation, complicating per-tree stem isolation and reliable fitting in cluttered stands~\cite{Kuzelka2020,Neuville2021,Kukkonen2022}.
+These limitations help explain why UAV LiDAR has seen broader operational adoption for canopy structure and terrain products than for direct DBH measurement~\cite{Hollaus2007ALSStemVolume,Lim2003LidarForestStructure,Salas2010TreeDiameter,Wulder2008RoleLiDAR,Chen2017DTM}.